 5) No Experience Required Clients

 Another option for freelancers without published samples is to be on the lookout for companies that don’t require experience.
 And yes, I can promise you that they are out there.
 One example for freelance writers is Money Pantry.

-Be prepared that many companies that work with unexperienced freelancers will require you to work on spec—meaning you do the work and if it’s acceptable they pay, if not they don’t—or they may require you to pass one or more skills tests to prove you can do the work.
+Be prepared that many companies that work with inexperienced freelancers will require you to work on spec, meaning you do the work and if it’s acceptable they pay, if not they don’t.
+Or they may require you to pass one or more skills tests to prove you can do the work.

 Here at KnowGoodWords, I publish a jobs list on Fridays, and also some special editions, such as the recent media jobs or cryptocurrency jobs lists during the week.
 That’s a good place to start your search for entry-level freelancing jobs.

-Here’s a sample.
-Sign up for direct connect on the right side of the page to get the list delivered to your inbox.
+Sign up for Direct Connect on the right side of the page at the top to get the list delivered to your inbox.